jdmonin/JSettlers2/Readme.md

 It's a simple process to upgrade to the latest version of JSettlers:

-- Read VERSIONS.txt for new features, bug fixes, and config changes made from your version to the latest version.
+- Read `doc/Versions.md` for new features, bug fixes, and config changes made from your version to the latest version.
 Occasionally defaults change and you'll need to add a server config option to keep the same behavior, so read carefully.